hexpm/hexpm/lib/hexpm_web/templates/docs/self_hosting.html.md

 ## Self-hosting

-In this guide we'll learn how to serve Hex packages using your own server.
-First, though, some background on what a Hex server really is.
+In this guide we'll learn how to serve Hex packages on your own package repository.
+First, though, some background on what a Hex repository really is.

 ### Hex specifications

-A Hex server must follow [Hex specifications](https://github.com/hexpm/specifications).
-An example server, and a reference implementation, is <https://github.com/hexpm/hexpm> that powers <https://hex.pm>.
-The Hex team also maintains a lower-level library, <https://github.com/hexpm/hex_core>, that you can use to build and interact with Hex servers.
+A Hex deployment must follow the [Hex specifications](https://github.com/hexpm/specifications). <https://hex.pm> is powered by <https://github.com/hexpm/hexpm> and related services such as <https://github.com/hexpm/hexdocs>.
+While you can use these projects to run your own Hex infrastructure it is generally not recommended because they include many features and complexity not required by the average deployment.
+The Hex team also maintains a lower-level library, <https://github.com/hexpm/hex_core>, that you can use to build and interact with Hex services.

-A Hex server consists of two [endpoints](https://github.com/hexpm/specifications/blob/master/endpoints.md):
+The specifications describe two [endpoints](https://github.com/hexpm/specifications/blob/master/endpoints.md):

 1. HTTP API - used for publishing packages, packages search, and administrative tasks.
 2. Repository - read-only endpoint that delivers registry resources and package tarballs.

-To run a basic Hex server you only need to implement the Repository endpoint.
+If you only wish to serve packages you only need to implement the Repository endpoint.

 ### Building the registry

-Hex v0.21 introduced a [`mix hex.registry build`](https://hexdocs.pm/hex/Mix.Tasks.Hex.Registry.html) task which provides an easy way to build a local registry.
+Hex v0.21 introduced the [`mix hex.registry build`](https://hexdocs.pm/hex/Mix.Tasks.Hex.Registry.html) task which provides an easy way to build a local registry.

 `mix hex.registry build` needs three things: